Banged-up Cowboys struggle in 19-9 loss in Kansas City - KVIA

 It probably won’t be much better in four days’ time.

-Throw in a tweaked ankle for Ezekiel Elliott and it’s no wonder the Cowboys, who scored with ease against the Falcons last weekend, didn’t reach the end zone in a 19-9 loss to the Chiefs.
+Throw in a tweaked ankle for Ezekiel Elliott and it’s no wonder the Cowboys, whose league-leading offense had scored with such ease against the Falcons last weekend, didn’t reach the end zone at all in a 19-9 loss to the Chiefs.

+“We went through everything we went through last year for moments like this, to move forward, for guys to step forward and make the most of their opportunity,” said Dak Prescott, who was held to 216 yards passing, picked off twice and sacked five times.
+“We’ve had different guys including myself go in and out.
+We have to win with them.”

-Now, the question is whether any of them will be back against the Raiders on Thanksgiving Day.
+Now, the question is whether any of the stars will be back against the Raiders on Thanksgiving Day.

-Lamb, the Cowboys’ leader in catches, yard and touchdowns, had three catches for 14 yards during a quiet first half when he went deep down the sideline in the closing seconds.
-He jumped up against Charvarius Ward in the corner but came down hard on the ground while the Chiefs defensive back wrestled the ball away for a pick.
+Lamb, the Cowboys’ leader in catches, yard and touchdowns, had three catches for 14 yards during a quiet first half in Kansas City when he went deep down the sideline just before halftime.
+Lamb jumped up against Charvarius Ward in the corner but came down hard on the ground while the Chiefs defensive back wrestled the ball away for a pick.

 Lamb was helped by trainers to the locker room, evaluated for a concussion and did not return to the sideline.

 The Cowboys already knew they would be without Cooper, who was second to Lamb in all those categories with 44 grabs for 583 yards and five scores.
-The timing of his move to the COVID-19 reserve list Friday — which ended his streak of 50 straight regular-season games with the Cowboys — puts Cooper’s status for Thursday’s game in doubt.
+Cooper is unvaccinated, so the timing of his move to the COVID-19 reserve list Friday means that under NFL rules he would not be cleared in time to return Thursday against Las Vegas.

-Prescott spent much of the game under heavy pressure, finishing 28 of 43 for 216 yards with two interceptions, including one in the final minutes that sealed the outcome.
-He also was sacked 3 1/2 times by Chris Jones and five times total by a Chiefs defense playing the best it has all season.

-Elliott ran nine times for 32 yards and caught six passes for 36 yards.

-The only points that Dallas managed came on three field goals by Greg Zuerlein.
+Asked whether Cooper was selfish by being unvaccinated, Cowboys coach Mike McCarthy replied: “I mean, frankly, those decisions are all part of this quest we’re under.
+Those things are dealt with on an individual basis.”

+The way the Chiefs pressured Prescott, not having Smith at left tackle to anchor the offensive line might have been the biggest loss of all.
+The Chiefs dropped Prescott five times — 3 1/2 of those sacks by Chris Jones — and prevented him from having a chance to look past his first or second read almost the entire way.

-Now, the Cowboys will need some of their other wide receivers to step up until Cooper and Lamb return.
-Michael Gallup was the most productive of them with five catches for 44 yards against the Chiefs.
+Without the Cowboys’ top two targets in the passing game, tight end Dalton Schultz led the way with six catches for 53 yards.
+Michael Gallup was the most productive of the wide receivers with five catches for just 44 yards.

+The Cowboys finished 5 of 15 on third down, totaled 276 yards of offense — nearly 160 below their season average — and committed three turnovers.
+The only points they managed came on three field goals by Greg Zuerlein.

+“It was tough to get in a rhythm throwing the ball, running the ball — neither was working for us,” Prescott said.
+“When you’re playing on the road and struggling to do that, it’s tough to win.”

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL